dentarg/auth0-blog/_posts/2016-11-07-migrating-an-angular1-app-to-angular2-part-1.md

 ---
 layout: post
 title: "Migrating an Angular 1 App to Angular 2 - Part 1"
-description: "Learn how to migrate popular, real-world features of an Angular 1 application to Angular 2"
+description: "Learn how to migrate real-world features of an Angular 1 application to a fresh Angular 2 build"
 date: 2016-11-07 8:30
 category: Technical guide, Angular, Angular2
 banner: